Quadrotor Navigation using Reinforcement Learning with Privileged Information: CONCLUSION

 While ToA maps naturally account for obstructions due to obstacles, they do not explicitly consider the risk of being too close to obstacle surfaces, which can produce unrealistic paths through narrow openings.
 To address this, we define $F(\mathbf{x})$ as a piecewise continuous cost function (\cref{eq:geodesic_velocity}) that reduces wavefront speed near obstacles and biases the resulting time-optimal paths to maintain safer distances.

-$r$ is the robot radius, $d(\mathbf{x})$ is the distance to the nearest obstacle, $d_{\text{safe}}$ is the threshold distance considered safe, and $v_{\text{slow}}$ is the minimum travel speed near an obstacle.
-Points at least $d_{\text{safe}}$ from obstacles allow the wavefront to travel at \SI{1}{\meter\per\second}, while points closer to obstacles have reduced speed proportional to $d(\mathbf{x})$, which biases paths away from surfaces (\cref{sfig:shortest_paths}).
+$r$ is the robot radius, $d(\mathbf{x})$ is the distance to the nearest obstacle, $d_{\text{safe}}$ is the threshold distance considered safe, and $v_{\text{slow}}$ is the minimum travel speed near an obstacle,.
+Points at least $d_{\text{safe}}$ from obstacles allow the wavefront to travel at \SI{1}{\meter\per\second}, while points closer to obstacles have reduced speed proportional to $d(\mathbf{x})$, which biases paths away from surfaces (\cref{sfig:shortest_paths}) biasing paths away from surfaces (\cref{sfig:shortest_paths}).

 $T(\mathbf{x})$ is computed on a volumetric grid using the Fast Marching Method (FMM)~\citep{sethian1996fast} via the \textit{scikit-fmm} library\footnote{\ifthenelse{\equal{\blindmode}{true}}{\nolinkurl{https://github.com/scikit-fmm/scikit-fmm}}{\url{https://github.com/scikit-fmm/scikit-fmm}}}.
+FMM runs in $\mathcal{O}(N \log N)$ time, where $N$ is the number of grid cells, and each ToA map is pre-computed offline once per training environment.
+No ToA map is required at deployment.
 Gradients $\nabla T(\mathbf{x})$ are calculated at grid cell centers via finite differencing and interpolated to provide values in continuous space.
 The negative gradient then defines the velocity set-point direction $\mathbf{v}_k^{\text{set}}$ in the target velocity loss (see~\cref{eq:loss_v}), providing a consistent training signal that encourages the robot to make progress toward the goal while avoiding obstacles.